 Major differences, disagreements, or issues on any answers may indicate that this is an area of incompatibility.
 Finding out that you are not compatible does not mean game over.
 Knowing that there is some incompatibility from the get-go and having the desire to work on it before you even get started can put you light years ahead of other couples just trying to muddle their way through.

 You Should Be Talking about Sex

 If there are significant differences, sex therapy is probably best done before any actual sex has occurred and really should be a part of any pre-marital therapy.
-If there is a sexual history, this is a wonderful time to be able to talk about your experiences and desires and preferences.
+If there is a sexual history, this is a wonderful time to talk about your experiences, desires, and preferences.
 Some may argue that you are bringing other relationships into this current one, but, news flash—that has already occurred.
 We bring all of our life experiences into our relationships.

-Of course, like any conversations, there is a right and wrong way to go about it.
+Of course, like any conversation, there is a right and wrong way to go about it.
 Be sensitive.
 Think about how you would want your partner to speak to you in this way.

 So, bottom line: It is a myth that you have to test drive to find out if you are sexually compatible.
 And yes, sex is all in your head!